Chariot (video game)

-Chariot is a co-op platform game for the PlayStation 4, PlayStation 3, Xbox One, Wii U and Microsoft Windows developed and published by Frima Studio, with the participation of the Canada Media Fund.
-It was first released on September 30, 2014 and was launched on Xbox One the next day as part of the Xbox Live Games with Gold program.
-An enhanced port entitled Super Chariot was released for the Nintendo Switch on May 10, 2018, and will include the Royal Gadget Pack DLC.
+Chariot is a co-op platform game for the PlayStation 4, PlayStation 3, Xbox One, Wii U Windows, iOS via Apple TV, and Android via the Nvidia Shield TV, and was developed and published by Frima Studio, with the participation of the Canada Media Fund.
+It was first released on 30 September 2014 and was launched on Xbox One the next day as part of the Xbox Live Games with Gold program.
+An enhanced port entitled Super Chariot was released for the Nintendo Switch on 10 May 2018 and included the Royal Gadget Pack DLC.

-Chariot differs from most traditional Platform game as the objective is to lug around an object, the Chariot, to the end of each level.
-To do so, the players have to use physics-based mechanics such as pushing and pulling, adding a layer of Puzzle to the game.
+Chariot differs from most traditional platform games as the objective is to lug around an object, the Chariot, to the end of each level.
+To do so, the players have to use physics-based mechanics such as pushing and pulling, adding a layer of puzzle to the game.

 Plot

 Chariot chronicles a princess' quest to fulfill her recently deceased father's final wishes and bury him in peace.
 As might be expected of royalty, his last request is that he be laid to rest with as much wealth as possible.